-The current focus of exploration in Sudbury is on the Parkin Properties which were added to the North Range Joint Venture ("NRJV") with Lonmin Plc ("Lonmin") in 2015.
-Through an amendment to its existing NRJV, Lonmin may earn a vested Initial Interest of 50% of Wallbridge's interest in all of the Parkin Properties by funding aggregate exploration and development expenditures totalling up to \$11,083,000 on or before September 30, 2019, which includes reimbursing Wallbridge for its cash option payments pursuant to Wallbridge's option to re-purchase Impala Platinum Holdings Limited's ("Impala") interest in the Parkin Properties.
-Upon vesting, Lonmin will have the option to earn up to an additional 15% interest in each property by committing to fund them through to a definitive feasibility study.
+Recently, exploration in Sudbury was on the Parkin Properties which were added to the NRJV with Lonmin in 2015.
+Through an amendment to its existing NRJV, Lonmin Canada may earn a vested Initial Interest of 50% of Wallbridge's interest in all of the Parkin Properties by funding aggregate exploration and development expenditures totalling up to \$11,083,000, which includes reimbursing Wallbridge for its cash option payments pursuant to Wallbridge's option to re-purchase Impala Platinum Holdings Limited's ("Impala") interest in the Parkin Properties.
+Upon vesting, Lonmin Canada will have the option to earn up to an additional 15% interest in each property by committing to fund them through to a definitive feasibility study.
+Effective October 28, 2019, while the operatorship agreement is in place with Lonmin Canada, the earn-in requirements are suspended on the exploration joint venture agreements.
+As at October 28, 2019, Lonmin Canada had incurred \$5,238,991 of exploration and development expenditures pursuant to the NRJV Parkin amendment.